polkadot-developers/substrate-docs/content/md/en/docs/reference/glossary.md

 ## consensus algorithm

 An algorithm that ensures that a set of [actors](#authority)—who don't necessarily trust each other—can reach agreement about state as the result of some computation.
-Because most consensus algorithms assume that up to one-third of the actors or nodes can are [byzantine fault tolerant](#byzantine-fault-tolerance-bft).
+Most consensus algorithms assume that up to one-third of the actors or nodes can be [byzantine fault tolerant](#byzantine-fault-tolerance-bft).

 Consensus algorithms are generately concerned with ensuring two properties: